-The Ruger SP-101 series was introduced by Ruger in 1989 and was intended to be a smaller framed cousin to the popular and larger frame Ruger GP-100 series.
-At the time, S&W was dominating the compact revolver market with the J frame series, and Ruger wanted to enter that market.
-However, concerns about weight and associated recoil in the larger calibers, led Ruger engineers to produce the SP-101 in a frame that was slightly bigger and heavier than the S&W J Frame and slightly smaller and lighter than the S&W K frame series.
+The Ruger SP-101 revolver series was introduced by Sturm Ruger in 1989 and intended to be a smaller framed cousin to the popular and larger frame Ruger GP100 series.
+At the time, S&W dominated the compact revolver market with the J frame series, and Ruger wanted to enter that market.
+However, concerns about weight and associated recoil in the larger calibers led Ruger engineers to produce the SP-101 in a frame that was larger than the S&W J Frame revolvers but slightly smaller and lighter than the S&W K frame revolver series.

-Currently, the 2 ¼” barrel model is offered in only the 357 and .38 Special calibers.
-As mentioned previously, the 2 ¼ version was chambered in 9mm so there are still some 9mm 2 ¼” models still on the market.
-All the 357 and .38 Special versions are 5 shot models like the S&W J frame series.
-Although most of the 2 ¼” versions are hammered, there are a few versions that are hammerless.
+Currently, the SP-101 with a 2 ¼" barrel is only offered in only the 357, .38 Special, and 9mm calibers.
+As mentioned previously, the 9mm Luger 2 ¼ versions were phased out in 1998, reintroduced to the market in 2016.
+All the 357 and .38 Special versions are five-shot models like the S&W J frame series.
+Although most of the 2 ¼" versions are equipped with a hammer, Ruger did offer a few hammerless versions.

 Here are some of the more commonly asked questions we see regarding holsters for the Ruger SP-101 2 ¼”: